asvela/tektronix-func-gen/README.md

   Call Monitor application that comes with TekVISA is open and capturing (see issue [#1](https://github.com/asvela/tektronix-func-gen/issues/1)).
   NI-VISA does not have this issue.
-- The offset of the built-in DC (flat) function cannot be controlled.
+- The offset of the built-in DC (flat) function cannot be controlled directly.
 A workaround is to transfer a flat custom waveform to a memory location, see [Flat function offset control](#flat-function-offset-control) in this readme.
+- The frequency limits can in practice be stricter than what is set by the module, as the module is using the limits for a sine, where as other functions, such as ramp might have lower limit

 ### Installation